getify/You-Dont-Know-JS/up & going/ch2.md

 There are two main types of value comparison that you will need to make in your JS programs: *equality* and *inequality*.
 The result of any comparison is a strictly `boolean` value (`true` or `false`), regardless of what value types are compared.

-#### Equality
+#### Coercion

-There are four *equality* operators: `==`, `===`, `!=`, and `!==`.
-The `!` forms are of course the symmetric "not equal" versions of their counterparts; non-*equality* should not be confused with *inequality*.

-The difference between `==` and `===` is usually characterized that `==` checks for value equality and `===` checks for both value and type equality.
-However, this is inaccurate.
-The proper way to characterize them is that `==` checks for value equality with *coercion* allowed, and `===` checks for value equality without allowing *coercion*; `===` is often called "strict equality" for this reason.

 We talked briefly about *coercion* in Chapter 1, but let's revisit it here.

-Coercion comes in two forms in JavaScript: *explicit* and *implicit*.
-Explicit coercion is simply that you can see obviously from the code that a conversion from one type to another will occur, whereas implicit coercion is when the type conversion can happen as more of a non-obvious side effect of some other operation.
+Coercion comes in two forms in JavaScript: *explicit* and *implicit*. *Explicit* coercion is simply that you can see obviously from the code that a conversion from one type to another will occur, whereas *implicit* coercion is when the type conversion can happen as more of a non-obvious side effect of some other operation.

 You've probably heard sentiments like "coercion is evil" drawn from the fact that there are clearly places where coercion can produce some surprising results.
 Perhaps nothing evokes frustration from developers more than when the language surprises them.

 Coercion is not evil, nor does it have to be surprising.
-In fact, the majority of cases you can construct around type coercion are quite sensible and understandable, and can even be used to **improve** the readability of your code.
+In fact, the majority of cases you can construct with type coercion are quite sensible and understandable, and can even be used to **improve** the readability of your code.
 But we won't go much further into that debate -- Chapter 4 of the *"Types & Grammar"* title of this book series covers all sides.

-Explicit coercion:
+*Explicit* coercion:

 ```js
 var a = "42";